anandu06dev/ng4StarterKit/README.md

 **» Services shared through the component providers array**<br/>

--	The component `providers` array will request a service instance from the injector and shares the service class with its children as singleton.
+-	The component `providers` array will request a service instance from the injector and shares the service class with its children as singleton
--	If a component is instantiated more than once, a new service instance will be injected to the respective component.
+-	If a component is instantiated more than once, a new service instance will be injected to the respective component
-- Use dependency lookup hook decorators `@Host, @Optional, @Skip or @SkipSelf` to manage the dependency lookups.
+- Use dependency lookup hook decorators `@Host, @Optional, @Skip or @SkipSelf` to manage the dependency lookups

 **» Services shared through the provideIn property**<br/>

 @TODO [text]
 @TODO [image]

-**» Stateful Services vs. Shared Repositories**<br/>
+**» Stateful services vs. shared repositories**<br/>

 As previously mentioned, it's a common practice in Angular projects to use services for business functionality and shared state.
 We relate to stateful services if we need to share data across components.
-Often simple services process HTTP requests and responses that perform CRUD operations. **We will depart from the status quo and use reactive shared repositories in favor of an active data store**.
+Often simple services process HTTP requests and responses that perform CRUD operations. **We will depart from the status quo and use reactive  repositories in favor of an active data store**.
 Technically speaking, there is no big difference!
 It's just a matter of convention.

-We will combine the Repository pattern with the CQRS pattern to stem the heavy-lift when building complex user interfaces by introducing a repository implementation only for form or UI models.
+We will expand the repository pattern by the CQRS pattern to stem the heavy-lift when building complex user interfaces by introducing a repository implementation only for reactive read models.
 The CQRS pattern allows us to answer different use cases with the respective data model.
 State changes are immediately replicated back to the read side.
-This process is named "projection".
+This process is called "projection".
 A projection can be leveraged in many different ways or layers.
 The most commonly used approach is an event-based projection causing an eventually consistent system.
-However, we will not encounter any problems of this kind, due to Angular's (RxJS) reactive change detection behaviour.
+However, we will not encounter any problems of this kind, because of Angular's (RxJS) reactive change detection behaviour.

-**A reactive API exposes hot Observables (BehaviorSubjects etc.)** to manage the complexity of asynchronous data handling.
+**A reactive API exposes hot observables (BehaviorSubjects etc.)** to manage the complexity of asynchronous data handling.
 If we share data with other components, we must keep track of changes by applying reactivity to prevent stale data and keep the UI in sync.
 Hence, we ensure "eventual consistency" that normally arises when CQRS spans the client and server side, won't occur.
 RxJS gives us many great tools and operators to implement the "projection phase" between the read and write side.

 ![alt text](https://raw.githubusercontent.com/bilgino/ng4StarterKit/master/src/assets/images/Reactive_Flow.PNG)